Qabel/qabel.github.io/_docs/Qabel-Protocol-Box.md

 ### Prerequisites

 * Valid federation token with write access to the VOLUME
-* The VOLUME is configured with a metadata file at VOLUME/index
-* The VOLUME key P0 is known

 ### Process

+1. Download VOLUME/index.key and try to decrypt the noise boxes with your private key k0 until you find yours, the plaintext is the directory key **dk0**
-1. Retrieve VOLUME/index and decrypt it with P0
+1. Retrieve VOLUME/index and decrypt it with **dk0**
-1. Find the folder "examples" in the index and retrieve and decrypt its metadata file
+1. Find the folder "examples" in the index and retrieve its metadata file and its key file
-1. Decrypt the symmetric folder key P1, stored at VOLUME/<metadata-file>.key, with your identities private key
+1. Decrypt the symmetric folder key **dk1** with your identities private key priv0
-1. Split up the file in chunks and encrypt each of them with a new symmetric key K0-K<N>
+1. Create a new symmetric key **fk0**
-1. Encrypt the symmetric keys with P1.
-Concatenate each encrypted key with it's chunk and call it a block
+1. Encrypt the file with **fk0**
-1. Name the blocks with new UUIDs
+1. Concatenate the encrypted fk0 and the encrypted file
+1. Generate a new UUID, this is the ref of the file
 1. Upload the blocks to VOLUME/<uuid>, note the "Date" header from the response and use it as mtime
-1. Insert the new object into the metadata file, including all blocks, settings the mtime to the largest mtime of it's blocks, increment the version
+1. Insert the new object into the metadata file, using the mtime from the response and the original file size in bytes as size
-1. Encrypt the metadata file with P1 and upload it to VOLUME/<metadata-file>
+1. Encrypt the metadata file with **dk1** and upload it to VOLUME/<metadata-file>

 ## Browsing a share and downloading a file